hardin47/website/Math154/Notes/02-viz.md

 ##### geom_density2d {-}

-Alternatively (or simultaneously) we might prefere a different geom altogether.
+Alternatively (or simultaneously) we might prefer a different `geom` altogether.

 ```r